-What the Mirror Always Says - a Poem About an Eating Disorder and Mental Health
+What the Mirror Always Says—a Poem About Eating Disorders and Mental Health

 Eating Disorders and Mental Health

 When others tell them they are too thin, they do not agree.
-When others ask them if they ate anything, they lie and say they did.
+When others ask them if they had eaten anything, they lie and say they did.
 When given food, they manage to hide it or throw it away.
 Food becomes their enemy.

 All this can have severe consequences.
 They may force themselves to throw up, even when hardly eating.
 Or they may eat huge amounts of food at once and them make themselves vomit.
 This may result in them getting really sick and maybe even lead to death.
-Also, they may engage in activities, such as wrist cutting, that inflict pain—wrist cutting being one of them.
+Also, they may engage in activities that inflict pain—wrist cutting being one of them.
 On top of that they reject help from others and get angry when others try to intervene.
 Worse yet, they may even attempt and commit suicide.

-Below you will find a poem that I wrote about an eating disorder and mental health.
+Below you will find a poem that I wrote about eating disorders and mental health.